Progress-House/ofitoo-doc/shared-good-practices/git-flow/branch-and-commits-convention.md

 If for some reason we push straight to the main branch (Develop) commits should look like below.

-**commit message:** `feat: added a new method to delete users`
+**commit message:** `feat: add a new method to delete users`
 1. Commits message are written in lower case, the exceptions are file names that are originally capitalized, e.g. README.md, and abbreviations, e.g. ADR.

 2. Commits message do not end with a dot, but separate parts with commas, e.g. added cube, edited cube.

-3. We write commits message in the past tense; for example: added, edited, deleted, moved, translated, bumped, repaired.
+3. We write commits message in the present tense; for example: add, edit, delete, move, translate, bump, repair.

 4. Provide a clear description of what the commit does.
-Avoid descriptions like "fixed bug" or "updates".
+Avoid descriptions like "fix bug" or "updates".

 5. If the commit is related to specific issues or PR, reference them for example, "Fixes #123" or "Closes #456".